jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.34 RaiseWalls

-Raises walls in a DEM along a line or around a polygon, e.g. a watershed..
+Raises walls in a DEM along a line or around a polygon, e.g. a watershed.

 *Parameters*: